loqu8/tesseract-vs2015/README.md

 This repository contains the dependencies for Google's [Tesseract OCR project](https://code.google.com/p/tesseract-ocr/) for tesseract 3.03 and leptonica 1.71, along with dependencies for everything but WEBP support.

-### Note

-These instructions and the patch are out of date.
-I'll try and update them when I have the time, unless someone beats me too it :)

 ### Build Instructions

 1. Open VS 2013 Developer Command Prompt and change the directory to this repository.